We had a whackout whack dot call from Oregon last week.

 Greetings, folks.

-Welcome back, Rushlin bought the EIB network.
+Welcome back, Rushland Boy, the EIB Network.

 800-282-2882, if you would like to be on the program.

-Donald Lambrough, the Washington Times today, take over of House and Senate, not likely.
+Donald Lambrough, the Washington Times today, takeover of House and Senate, not likely.

-This is an analysis of projections made by Charlie Cook and Stuart Rothenberg, who are competing for the title of most accurate political guru and uh forecasters.
+This is an analysis of projections made by Charlie Cook and Stuart Rothenberg, who are competing for the title of most accurate political guru and forecasters.

-Uh Charlie Cook says the 2006 midterm elections are a political analyst nightmare.
+Charlie Cook says the 2006 midterm elections are a political analyst nightmare.

 The national climate seems to portend big changes, yet race-by-race analyses reveal formidable odds against a Democratic takeover of either the House or the Senate.